jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

     worksheet.insert_image('B3', 'python.png', {'x_scale': 0.5, 'y_scale': 0.5})

-Currently only 96 dpi images are supported without modification.
-If you need to insert images with other dpi values you can use the scale parameters.

 ..
 Note::
   The scaling of a image may be affected if is crosses a row that has its default height changed due to a font that is larger than the default font